Understanding Florida’s Shoplifting Laws

 - 3rd Degree Grand Theft: if the stolen items are worth between $300 and $19,999, then the accused will be changed with Third Degree Grand Theft.
 This is a third degree felony that has a maximum penalty of five years in jail and fines totaling $5,000.
 If the items stoles are a firearm, car, live stock, 2,000 or more pieces of fruit, a traffic sign or construction signs.

-- First Degree Petty Theft: if the stolen items are worth between $100 and $299, then the accused will be charged with First Degree Petty Theft.
+- First Degree Petit Theft: if the stolen items are worth between $100 and $299, then the accused will be charged with First Degree Petit Theft.
 This is a first-degree misdemeanor that has a maximum penalty of one year in jail and a $1,000 fine.
 However, if the accused was previously convicted twice of any theft crime, then the charge will be a third degree felony.

 Seek Help from an Attorney